 Mat 26:41 Watch and pray, that ye enter not into temptation: the spirit indeed is willing, but the flesh is weak.

 Interesting and Hidden Aspects:

 "Watch" is from a verb that means "to be or to become fully awake."
 It is in the form of an command "be fully awake".
 In English, we would say "wake up" to someone sleeping and "stay awake" to someone already awake.
 In the last few chapters, the original Greek focuses on the idea being awake and ready.
 In English, this is lost because the term for awake is often translated as "watch."

 The word "pray" means "to offer prayers" to God.
 However, in this form, it has the sense of praying for your benefit.

 "Ye enter" is a word that means "go or come into" and has the double meaning of "coming into one's mind."
 It is in a form indicating something that "might come into."

-The negative used here is the Greek negative of a subjective opinion.
+The negative used here is the Greek negative of a subjective opinion, commands, and requests.
 The sense is that "you don't want" to do something, not that it isn't done or don't think something that might be true.
 If it wasn't done or wasn't true, the objective negative of fact would be used.

 The word translated as "into" means "into" a place, "towards" as a direction, and "up to" limits in time and measure.